elibtronic/2025_state_of_scholarly_communication/README.md

 This data is built with a few assumptions involved and outlined below

 - Journal content with a _DOI_ available to _OpenAlex_
-- Brock researchers with a _Brock ROR_ in their ORCID record.
+- Brock researchers with a _Brock ROR_ in their ORCID record
+- This data was retrieved from OpenAlex on _October 3, 2025_

 Notebooks and data used to compile this report are freely available [online](https://github.com/elibtronic/2025_state_of_scholarly_communication).
 If you have an idea for what to add to this report please get in touch.